 - 1. Wash your hands with soap and water. - 2.
-Use a mild soap like hand soap to gently wash the area around the catheter tube (where it enters your body), and your genital area. - For men: pull back your foreskin, if needed, and clean the area around the penis and scrotum. - For women: separate the labia and clean the area from front to back. - 3.
+Use a mild soap like hand soap to gently wash the area around the catheter tube (where it enters your body), and your genital area. - If you have a penis, pull back your foreskin, if needed, and clean the area around the penis and scrotum. - If you have a vulva, separate the labia and clean the area from front to back. - 3.
 Rinse area around the tube with water. - 4.
-Pat dry the tube and area around the tube with a clean washcloth or paper towel. - 5.
-Check for signs of infection like swelling, redness, blood or pus.
+Pat dry the tube and area around the tube with a clean washcloth or paper towel. - Check for signs of infection like swelling, redness, blood or pus.
 For women, you may need to use a mirror.